How to be a Good Citizen

 ‘Be a good citizen,’ writes the apostle Paul.
 ‘All governments are under God.
 Insofar as there is peace and order, it’s God's order.
 So live responsibly as a citizen.
 If you’re irresponsible to the state, then you’re irresponsible with God, and God will hold you responsible.
 Duly constituted authorities are only a threat if you’re trying to get by with something.
 Decent citizens should have nothing to fear’ (Romans 13:1–3, MSG).

 This would have been a radical idea to Paul’s original readers.
 In the ancient world most people saw religion and government as intertwined.
 The early church was still adjusting to the idea that the Messiah was not going to rule over his people in an earthly government.
 Those around them would have worshipped Rome and the Emperor as god.
-Yet here Paul tells them that they should submit to Roman authority, while still being free to follow Jesus as their King.
+Yet here Paul tells them to follow Jesus as their King and still submit to Roman authority.

 Israel was a theocracy.
 Church and state were inextricably intertwined.
 The ‘anointed’ leader of God’s people (v.38) was also the one who wore the ‘crown’ (v.39) and sat on the ‘throne’ (v.44).